r5liang/osu-songs-copier/README.md

 ###Known Issues:
-Can't set tags in some files with different ID3 versions
+Can't set tags in some files with different ID3 versions Somehow fewer songs are copied than than beatmap folders in the Songs directory

 ###Later features:
-Support command line input for certain arguments Prevent java cmd window spam when running from command line
+Support command line input for certain arguments Prevent java cmd window spam when running from command line Use source for album tag